Piracy in the Atlantic World: Pirates in dime novels

 The dime novel is sensationalist fiction originating in the 1860s.
 Irwin P. Beadle & Company standardized the books into a format that contemporary readers could easily identify at newsstands and in book catalogs.
 They had a yellowish orange cover that often feature a woodcut illustration.
 Dime novels were very popular with a wide readership.
-During the Civil War Beadle & Company shipped the books by the crate to the army and by mid-1965 they had published between 35,000–80,000 copies.
+During the Civil War Beadle & Company shipped the books by the crate to the army and by mid-1965 they had published between 35,000 and 80,000 copies.
 There are several comprehensive indices of published titles, but the most prominent is the work of Albert Johannsen.
 This is a two volume work with detailed information and the publishers Beadle and Adams, lists of titles and authorial biographies.
 Popular themes for dime novels included stories of the Wild West, the American Revolution, Indians, and Pirates.

 A sampling of some pirate dime novels: